 We have adopted a targeted approach to identifying and tackling ethical issues, including modern slavery, in our organisation and supply chain.
-This approach has become more focused and strategic this year.
+The key focus over the last year has been on embedding our current programme.
 We will continue to keep our approach under review.